AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 See [this page](https://github.com/AtlasOfLivingAustralia/ala-auth-plugin/wiki/1.x-Migration-Guide) on the wiki for steps to upgrade from 1.x.

 ## Changelog
+- **Version 3.0.3**:
+  - Fix @Cacheable annotations to use the Grails versions instead of Spring
 - **Version 3.0.2**:
   - Fix CAS filter registration order WRT the Grails Character Encoding filter.
 - **Version 3.0.1**: